dotlang/language/doc/RFE.md

 - if we use a language notation, there will definitely be some other use cases which won'y be able to fit and we will need to define core fns. but if we define some basic core functions, anything else will be simply a combination of them without needing to add extra notations.

-? - A notation for slice of a sequence
+N - A notation for slice of a sequence
 ```
 a[0:10]
 a[:10]
 a[0:]
 a[:]
 ```
+Maybe later. does not need anything and nothing else is dependent on this.

-? - Should we make it easier to group a number of functions together?
+N - Should we make it easier to group a number of functions together?
 Maybe they have closure over some internal variable, for example. and we should be able to easily add to that group. but functions each have their own signature. so this is actually a struct of functions which is already available.